How to Start an Office Carpool

 • What is the backup plan if the set driver is ill, oversleeps, or has mechanical problems?

-Casual Fridays (and other days)
+Casual Fridays (and Other Days)

 But maybe a standardized carpool with rules and a rigid timetable just isn’t your bag.
 In the San Francisco Bay Area, Washington DC, PIttsburgh, and Houston, a culture has grown up around casual carpooling.
 Casual carpooling sounds a bit like hitchhiking: Riders line up in designated areas; sometimes they are local businesses, sometimes specific locations set up by an area’s transit authority (in Oakland near the Bay Bridge on-ramps, for example).